maths/moodle-qtype_stack/doc/en/CAS/Equations.md

     /* Solve gives a list of equations, we want a set of numbers. */ ta:setify(maplist(rhs,ta));

-The student has entered a set or list as their answer.
-Probably a set, which is logically more sensible.
+For solutions we are not interested in order, but we need multiplicity.
+Therefore a "bag" is what we need logically.
+However, Maxima only has sets and lists.

-If we ask the student to enter a set, then the AlgEquiv answer test compares sets and lists, but it does so element-wise.
-This makes no sense here!
-So, we need to do something different.
+If the student enters a set or list, the AlgEquiv answer test can be used to compare sets and lists, but it does so element-wise.
+We need to do something different.

 In the feeback variables we create a new list called "listans" as follows, assuming the student's answer is assigned to `ans1`.